wilberquito/Paradigms-and-Programming-Languages/Haskell/Session2.md

 3
 ```

-To define operators you can use any or more than:
+To define operators you can use one or multiple of this signs:

 ```haskell
 : ! # $ % & ∗ + . / < = > ? @ \ ∧ | − ∼